-Crime Stoppers South Australia has joined forces with Police Credit Union to launch a campaign to encourage people living, working and visiting South Australia to be extra vigilant and on the lookout for firebugs this summer.
+Crime Stoppers South Australia has joined forces with Police Credit Union to encourage people living, working and visiting South Australia to be extra vigilant and on the lookout for firebugs this summer.

 As the state heads into predictions of a long and dry summer, with significant fuel loadings in several parts of SA, Crime Stoppers South Australia chair, Ms Sharon Hanlon, said the campaign helped people to understand the types of suspicious behaviour to report.

 “The Fire Danger Season can be an anxious time for many, and an arsonist may be practicing in your area.
 Bushfires can have a catastrophic effect on the community, so if anyone has information on arsonists then they are urged to report it – anonymously if they choose – to Crime Stoppers South Australia,” Ms Hanlon said.

 “Arsonists are known to often ignite small fires, practicing their methods before escalating to larger and potentially more devastating bushfires.
 What may appear to be an insignificant fire may demonstrate an arsonist’s pattern of crime.
 If this behaviour is left undetected, the arsonist may continue lighting fires, which could lead to devastating results,” she said.